 Our security products are offered to operators and are deployed in their networks, enabling them to provide security services to their end customers.
 Such products face significant competition from companies that directly offer to end customers security applications to be installed on their devices; companies that approach that directly offer cloud security products to the business enterprise sector through distribution channels; and companies that offer security products bundled with other products.
 By offering our security products to operators that provide security services to both business enterprises and individual end customers, we aim to expand the reach of our products.
 However, such business model may prove to be slower to market or less effective than our competitors' models, in which case our business may be harmed.
+The operators' move to 5G networks, imposes a potential challenge for our security products' architecture and our ability to compete with other existing solutions in the market.

 Certain of our current direct competitors are substantially larger than we are and have significantly greater financial, sales and marketing, technical, manufacturing and other resources.
 As the intelligent broadband solutions market has grown, including the markets for DPI enabled solutions for mobile networks and for security products, new competitors have entered and may continue to enter the market.
 Furthermore, our market is subject to industry consolidation, as companies attempt to maintain or strengthen their positions in our evolving industry.
 Some of our current and potential competitors have made acquisitions or have announced new strategic alliances designed to position them to provide many of the same products and services that we provide to both the service provider and enterprise markets, such as the recent Sandvine - Procera transaction, which resulted in a combined company positioned to compete with us in the fields of analytics, policy charging and control, traffic management, security, regulatory compliance and cloud managed services.
-As the merged company became fully integrated, we expect that competition from Sandvine will intensify.
+As the merged company became fully integrated, we expect that competition from Sandvine will intensify, geographically and also portfolio wise.
 Industry consolidation may result in stronger competitors that are better able to compete as sole-source vendors for customers, may cause price reductions, reduced gross margins and loss of market share.